bluedata-katacoda/katacoda-scenarios/CDH_scenario/step7.md

 <br>
 <br>Following configuration will be done in the JSON file :
 <ul>
-<li>In this JSON file we are setting cardinality for different- different role(cmserver, controller, standby, ..etc)<\li>
+<li>In this JSON file we are setting cardinality for different- different role(cmserver, controller, standby, ..etc)</li>
-<li>Exporting and defining endpoint for a service<\li>
+<li>Exporting and defining endpoint for a service</li>
 <li>Enabling GUI service</li>
-<li>Providing name, description and distro_id for CDH image also we are deploying selected services in a particular role<\li>
+<li>Providing name, description and distro_id for CDH image also we are deploying selected services in a particular role</li>
 </ul>

 <strong>Json file contain below sections<br></strong>